PazerOP/tf2_bot_detector/README.md

 ## Common Tweaks

 TF2BD allows for a fair amount of customization (with even more planned).
 Currently the most popular community tweak is the addition of community rule lists and player lists.
-More information about these can be found [here][customization-wiki].
+More information about these can be found [here][wiki-customization-link].

 > **Community lists are not maintained by this project!** While being on the official project wiki implies endorsement by the project, ultimately we cannot guarantee quality, accuracy, or truthfulness of any player lists or rule sets.
 Please use responsibly.